 Drinking and driving is a category of criminal offenses evolving drugs or alcohol and a motor vehicle.
 Offense can range from misdemeanors to a felonies.
+Hiring the right Michigan DUI Lawyer makes all the difference.

 Scroll down for a list of offenses